-The Annual Meeting of Stockholders of Hub Group, Inc., a Delaware corporation (the "Company"), will be held in Room 226 in the Hamburger University building on the McDonald's Office Campus at 2715 Jorie Boulevard, Oak Brook, Illinois on Tuesday, May 15, 2001, at 10:00 a.m., Chicago time, for the following purposes:
+The Annual Meeting of Stockholders of Hub Group, Inc., a Delaware corporation (the "Company"), will be held in the Maple Room at the DoubleTree Guest Suites, 2111 Butterfield Road, Downers Grove, Illinois on Tuesday, May 21, 2002, at 10:00 a.m., Chicago time, for the following purposes:

-- (1) To elect six directors of the Company to hold office until the next annual meeting of stockholders; and - (2) To transact such other business as may properly be presented at the Annual Meeting or any adjournment thereof.
+- To elect six directors of the Company to hold office until the next annual meeting of stockholders; - (2) To approve the Hub Group, Inc. 2002 Long-Term Incentive Plan; and - (3) To transact such other business as may properly be presented at the Annual Meeting or any adjournment thereof.

 A proxy statement with respect to the Annual Meeting accompanies and forms a part of this Notice.
-The Company's Annual Report to Stockholders also accompanies this Notice.
+The Company's Annual Report to Stockholders on Form 10-K also accompanies this Notice.

-The Board of Directors has fixed the close of business on March 30, 2001, as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on March 29, 2002, as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting.